leanprover/lean4/README.md

 }
 ```

-We can use the command `lake build bin` to build the module (and its dependencies, if it has them) and a native executable.
-The latter of which will be written to `build/bin`.
+We can use the command `lake build-bin` to build the package (and its dependencies, if it has them) into a native executable.
+The result will be placed in to `build/bin`.

 ```
-$ lake build bin
+$ lake build-bin
 ...
 $ ./build/bin/Hello
 Hello, world!